thecooldrop/argo-examples/examples/single-cluster/README.md

 We assume that we have following environments:

 -   Integration
 -   Production

 And following teams:

 -   Rockets
 -   Hammers
 -   Weasles

 This means that in total we will be having 6 environments, namely one of each environment per team.
 We will assume that team Rockets will be the one managing the infrastrucuture and ArgoCD itself.

 Todo list:

-- Patch argocd-application-controller and argocd-server ClusterRoleBinding subject namespace from argocd to proper integration namespaceargocd-server
 -   Ensure that each team can install their applications from their own repository
 -   Ensure that each team can only install their applications into their own namespaces
 -   Ensure that each team can only create resources into their namespaces
 -   Ensure that teams can not create namespace resources
+-   MetalLB currently installed by integration AppSet, that does not seem cool
+-   Currently only one instance of MetalLB, also not cool
+-   Automation around finding out the docker IP also missing for LB and actually templating the resources out to match the users IP is missing